-More Food for Security Monitors – the new APIs in SAP S/4HANA Cloud 2208
+More Food for Security Monitors – tracking user and role changes in SAP S/4HANA Cloud 2208

 Almost exactly one year ago, with our SAP S/4HANA Cloud Release 2108, we made the Security Audit Log (SAL) API available to customers.
 The SAL is probably the most important log for security monitoring – but often it doesn’t give you the full picture.

 For example, the SAL might show you that a specific user has started a specific transaction – but it doesn’t tell you if a user was created or roles have been changed.

 To close that gap, with 2208 we are publishing more APIs.
 With these newly available APIs, the security monitoring tools of our customers can form a more comprehensive picture of security relevant events.
 In addition to helping your security department analyze potential attacks better, those APIs – and that includes the SAL API – will also make your auditors happy, since it makes their life a lot easier.